matthieugras/Prime-Ubuntu-18.04/README.md

 journalctl -e
 ```

-You should not see an error the bbswitch is not installed, because that means you didn't read the instructions above.
+You should not see an error telling you that bbswitch is not installed, because that means you didn't read the instructions above.
 Also, you should not see errors that no nvidia modules are installed, because that means you either did not install the nvidia drivers, or you removed them (perhaps by 18.04-standard `prime-select intel`, in which case `sudo /usr/bin/prime-select nvidia` and reboot.
-Pleaes carefully read the installation instructions above ...
+Please carefully read the installation instructions above ...

 ## Intel-mode Fix attempt 2
 >>>>>>> b554cc3...
 Update README.md
 if you can't get to a graphical session even with recovery boot,
  then try to get to a virtual console and
 check with `lsmod|grep nvidia`.
+and to be safe, check `lsmod|grep nouveau`
+You should never see the nouveau driver, this would be a nasty bug, please open an issue.

 If the nvidia drivers are present:
 then from the virtual terminal:

 ```
 sudo systemctl stop lightdm
-sudo rmmod nvidia_drm
-sudo rmmod nvidia_modeset
-sudo rmmod nvidia_uvm
-sudo rmmod nvidia
-sudo systemctl start lightdm
+sudo rmmod nouveau #in case it is loaded sudo rmmod nvidia_drm sudo rmmod nvidia_modeset sudo rmmod nvidia_uvm sudo rmmod nvidia sudo systemctl start lightdm
 ```
-but you will have to work out why the nvidia-prime-boot.service did not do its job.
+but you will have to work out why the nvidia-prime-boot.service did not do its job, which is to remove these modules.

 These two methods have solved any problems I have encountered.